Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_with_snowpark_python_intro/data-engineering-with-snowpark-python-intro.md

 >
 > - For each SQL script block below, select all the statements in the block and execute them top to bottom.

-Let's run through the commands individually and understand what each command does and finally create Snowflake Objects required for the lab.
+Let's run through the commands individually and understand what each command does.

 ### Creating Account Level Objects